Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Related Work

-Despite their effectiveness, reference-based methods inherently depend on large-scale, high-quality MoCap datasets and often struggle to generalize beyond the distribution of collected motions.
-Morphological mismatches between human demonstrators and robotic platforms—such as differences in limb proportions, joint limits, and mass distribution—can further degrade imitation performance.
-Additionally, controllers trained on curated motions may fail to adapt to unseen commands or unexpected environmental disturbances.
+While effective, these methods depend on high-quality MoCap or analytical trajectories and often fail to generalize beyond their distribution.
+Morphological mismatches—differences in limb proportions, joint limits, or mass distribution—can degrade performance, and controllers trained on narrow gait libraries may struggle with unseen commands or disturbances.